berkeley-cdss/curriculum-guide/workflow/distributing-notebooks.md

 The technology behind interact links, called nbgitpuller, pulls _all files_ from a repo into the user's DataHub account.
 This means that **you should not store unfinished materials and answer keys in the same repo as published assignments**.
 Any interact link for a published assignment would also distribute the unfinished materials and answer keys to the students, which you probably do not want.
 Instead, **we recommend that you use a public repo for published assignments and a private repo for unfinished materials and answer keys**.

-### Datahub Link Generator Chrome Extension
+### DataHub Link Generator Chrome Extension

-The most recent addition to the nbgitpuller link generator is the Datahub Link Generator extension.
+The most recent addition to the nbgitpuller link generator is the DataHub Link Generator extension.
 This extension streamlines the process of creating shareable links and is tailored specifically for UC Berkeley instructors, as seen in the Berkeley-specific version of the [nbgitpuller link generator](https://github.com/berkeley-dsep-infra/nbgitpuller-link-generator-webextension).

-##### Install the Datahub Link Generator Chrome Extension:
+##### Install the DataHub Link Generator Chrome Extension:

-- Visit the Datahub link generator [Chrome extension's webpage](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en).
+- Visit the DataHub link generator [Chrome extension's webpage](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en).
 Click the "Add to Chrome" button to install the extension.

 - Click "Add extension" button when prompted.
 You’ll receive a notification confirming that the extension has been added to your browser